pathology: biceps tendinitis

 Diagnosis

-1. Sonography shows thickening and fluid accumulation (edema) around the distended biceps tendon , caput longum,
+1. Sono shows thickening and fluid accumulation (edema) around the distended primordial tendon of the biceps , caput longum .

 2. X-rays may show calcification of the tendon, an interruption of the calcification pathway indicates a tendon rupture